cherrytwist/cherrytwist/docs/technical-design.md

 <img src="images/design-logical-data-model.png" alt="Logical Data Model" width="600" />
 </p>

 This logical data model attempts to keep to a minimum, at least initially, the set of entities that are represented in the platform, while still being able to reflect the types described in the conceptual design.
-The rationale for this is to keep the approach as general as possible, allowing further innovation how Challenges are managed.
+The rationale for this is to keep the approach as general as possible, allowing further innovation how Subspaces are managed.

 The key entities in the model are:
 *   **Space:**: The combination of the change to be achieved with the community contributing to that change, and collaboration towards the change.